Stylised Talk: Writing Great Dialogue [With Examples]

 Watch Out For…

 Overdoing it.
-Too many ellipsis (the “dot dot dot” where a character trails off), too much general chit-chat, and constant interruptions will start to wear on the reader.
+Too many instances of the ellipsis (the “dot dot dot” where a character trails off), too much general chit-chat, and constant interruptions will start to wear on the reader.

 Being consistent with punctuation.
-This is where dialogue can get a bit tricky to punctuate.
+Dialogue can get a bit tricky to punctuate.
 For instance, I always use an ellipsis when someone breaks off part-way of their own accord, and a dash when they’re interrupted – this is a fairly common convention.
 If you do something different, make sure you’re at least consistent about it.